-How doesthe customer order the service?
+How will the customer sign up for the service?

 For Phase I, area customers will most likely be notified by their regional distribution company (DSL provider) and/or Blockbuster that service is available and will be given instructions for signing up.
-Phase II, In the future, customers will be able to order through the Blockbuster stores, Blockbuster.com and their DSL service provider
+For Phase II, there will be multiple sales channels including Blockbuster stores, Blockbuster.com and local DSL service provider.

-.

-upcan throughtelevision
+How will customers of the service order movies?

+Once a customer has signed up for the service, movies can be ordered directly through their television remote control.

 Why is this different than the recently announced DIRECTV deal with Blockbuster?

---this offering, for delivery and will have access to a greater library
+The difference is the delivery method.
+Blockbuster branded movies through DTV will be delivered in a pay-per-view mode (based upon a predetermined viewing schedule).
+With this offering, consumers will be able to order movies for delivery on demand and will have access to a greater library.

-(Need a consumer friendly answer that won’t tick off DTV)

 How is this different than other offerings?

 What differentiates this offering from other video on demand concepts is the strength of the partners and its timing.